- Saxagliptin/Metformin Hydrochloride

 The function of saxagliptin is slightly different.
 It prevents the action of an enzyme which dismantles incretin hormones.
 These hormones help the pancreas to produce more insulin, which manages blood sugar levels.
 By inhibiting this enzyme then, the medicine helps to stimulate insulin production.
 Saxagliptin also facilitates the activity of a chemical which helps to reduce sugar production by the liver.

-Finding the medication you need online is simple with our accessible consultation and prescription facility.
-You don’t need an appointment to get the treatment you need.
+The diabetes medicine you use will be decided upon by your doctor during your periodic diabetes review.
+They will initiate a prescription for the medication which is most suitable.
 Simply complete a medical questionnaire, and as soon as your order has been authorised by our GMC-registered doctor, we’ll deliver it direct to you from our pharmacy.
 We only ever ship by tracked next-day courier, so you don’t need to worry about your treatment arriving late, or getting lost in the post.Buy now

 How to use Komboglyze